 Let Us Play, Wolverhampton

 Let Us Play is a small, registered charity set up by a group of parents to provide sports, arts and play activities and outings for children with special needs and disabilities.
 The children that access the group’s activities have special needs that vary from moderate learning disorders to disabilities that could be described as profound.
 Some members require 1:1 support during sessions which often makes them incredibly difficult for other groups to find the staff with the specialised experience required or adequate funding to support these children.

-A £5,000 grant is being used to help the group deliver a programme of activities to support over 270 young people aged 5-19.
-The programme, to be delivered over the course of the summer months, includes activities such as gymnastics with splash swim, water polo and ball games, crafts, rounders, angling, pond dipping and orienteering, and a garden party with inflatables, team games and afternoon tea.
+A £5,000 grant was used to help the group deliver a programme of activities to support over 270 young people aged 5-19.
+The programme, delivered over the course of the summer months, included activities such as gymnastics with splash swim, water polo and ball games, crafts, rounders, angling, pond dipping and orienteering, and a garden party with inflatables, team games and afternoon tea.

 Claire McKen at Let Us Play, said:

-“Let Us Play is absolutely thrilled with our £5,000 grant from the National Express Foundation.
-It will enable us to provide a varied summer programme of activities for children with special needs and disabilities in Wolverhampton.”
+“Let Us Play was absolutely thrilled with our £5,000 grant from the National Express Foundation.
+It enabled us to provide a varied summer programme of activities for children with special needs and disabilities in Wolverhampton.”